 - Create an account

-- Report your activities using the 'mandatory LIMOSA declaration' application
+- Report your activities with the online-service "Limosa-reporting duty"

-The mandatory Limosa declaration is your key to proper temporary or partial employment in Belgium.
+The Limosa-reporting duty is your key to proper temporary or partial employment in Belgium.

 - Are there other obligations that you must satisfy?

-To help you further, we have included here a summary of these other obligations which might apply to you regarding a temporary provision of service in Belgium.
+To help you further, you can find hereby an overview of these other obligations that could maybe apply in the framework of a temporary employment / service in Belgium.

 Before you come to Belgium: